 Anxiety attacks are a combination of physical and mental symptoms that are intense and overwhelming.
 The anxiety is more than just regular nervousness.
 The anxiety is often a feeling of immense, impending doom that makes many people feel they're about to die, or that everything around them is breaking down.

 It creates physical symptoms that are so severe they actually mimic legitimate, serious health problems.
-If you haven't done so yet, take the free 7 minute anxiety test to see the symptoms that affect you.

 Those that haven't had an anxiety attack before often have no idea that what they're experiencing is anxiety.
 That's because the symptoms of anxiety attacks and panic attacks mimic extremely serious issues, such as:

 - Brain tumors.

 - Multiple sclerosis.